Tag Archive for: AMESF

 Every year, the Pink October campaign helps raise awareness about breast cancer screening among as many people as possible.
 Our midwifery students and the student organizations in this field in Montpellier and Nîmes—AMESF and CNESF—are particularly committed to this cause.

-In Montpellier, AMESF is rallying behind the Ruban Rose association
+In Montpellier, AMESF is rallying in support of the Ruban Rose association

-Every year, AMESF participates in Pink October by organizing a number of initiatives.
+Every year, AMESF participates in Pink October by organizing several initiatives.
 The goal?
 To raise awareness among students at the University of Montpellier about breast cancer screening.
-All of this, of course, while raising as much money as possible for the Ruban Rose association, which is dedicated to the fight against breast cancer.
+All of this, of course, while raising as much money as possible for Ruban Rose, an organization dedicated to the fight against breast cancer.

 Raising Awareness About Breast Self-Examination

-On the agenda: teaching students the proper techniques for self-examination using a demonstration model loaned by the University Department of Midwifery.
-Results: nearly 300 students were educated on the topic!
+The program aimed to teach students the proper techniques for self-examination using a demonstration model loaned by the University Department of Midwifery.
+Results: Nearly 300 students were educated on the topic!

-And for those who are a bit shy, or for those who couldn’t make it, AMESF has got you covered with detailed posts on their social media.
+And for those who are a bit shy, or for those who weren't able to attend, AMESF has thought of everything with detailed posts on their social media accounts.

 View this post on Instagram